garage-education/website/content/docs/apache-spark/03-introduction.md

 ---

 In this live video, we will explain the following topics:
-- Spark Motivation
-- Spark History
+- Course Objectives
-- Spark Evolution
+- Course References
-- Introduction to Spark
+- Prerequisites

 {{< youtube MiTOvM85WKk >}}